csci-1301/csci-1301.github.io/labs/For/readme.md

 title: For Loops
 ---

+This lab serves multiple goals:

+- To reinforce your understanding of `for` loops,
+- To train you to convert between loop formats,
+- To make you practise solving simple problems using `for` loops,
+- (Optional) To introduce the keywords `break` and `continue`,
+- (Optional) To teach you about the "true form" of `for` loops.

 # From `while` to `for`

 Rewrite the following `while` (or `do...while`) loops as `for` loops.
+This should "just" be a matter of re-ordering the code, and you should be able to do it without thinking much about it much.

 ```
 int a = 0;